 You must bring your ID, Medicare card, and proof of address to get vaccinated.

 Before your vaccination appointment, you should make sure your details are up to date with Medicare.

 If you don’t have your account set up, you can:

-- enrol in Medicare, if you’re not already enrolled.
+- enroll in Medicare, if you’re not already enrolled.